 Invoice factoring is a great alternative funding option.
-It allows you to optimally manage your cash inflow and daily operations.
+It allows you to manage your cash inflow and daily operations optimally.
 Also, having the ability to invest in growth opportunities.
-In fact, Invoice Factoring can provide you with numerous benefits stated as follows:
+Invoice Factoring can provide you with numerous benefits stated as follows:

 - Up to 90% upfront payment;